 SOURCES and METHODS

-For patients returning to UPMC-based facilities for their cancer management care, UPMC Network Cancer Registry staff will obtain required information from UPMC medical record sources.
+For patients returning to UPMC-based facilities for their cancer management care, UPMC Network Cancer Registry staff will obtain required information from UPMC medical record sources equivalent to those listed under the abstracting functions.
+The process of obtaining this information is both automated through electronic matching and importing of data files as well as manually obtained to ensure the data collected is complete and accurate.

 Patients who have elected to receive all or part of their care outside of UPMC or are considered cancer survivors and may not be actively under medical surveillance are still followed by the UPMC Network Cancer Registry.
 Methods used to obtain current vital status and cancer status information on these patients include but are not limited to the following: